-Submit Online Applications: Applicants must submit applications through the California Natural Resources Agency's System for Online Application Review (SOAR) found on our website under the California Urban Rivers Program section: https://soar.resources.ca.gov The SOAR system will not accept submissions for this program after 5:00 PM on October 3, 2016.
+Submit On-Line Applications: Applicants must submit applications through the California Natural Resources Agency's System for Online Application Review (SOAR) found on our website under the California Urban Rivers Program section:

+The SOAR system will not accept submissions for this program after 5:00 PM on October 3, 2016.

-A printed original (with wet signature) and one copy must also be sent to the Bonds and Grants Unit with a postmark no later than October 5, 2016.
+A printed original (with wet signature) and one copy must be sent to the Bonds and Grants Unit with a postmark no later than October 5, 2016.
 Send to:

-California Natural Resources Agency Attn: Urban Rivers Coordinator 1416 Ninth Street, Suite 1311 Sacramento, CA 95814 http://resources.ca.gov/bonds and grants/grant-programs/
+California Natural Resources Agency Attn: Urban Rivers Coordinator 1416 Ninth Street, Suite 1311 Sacramento, CA 95814

 Applicants will need to sign up for a SOAR user account.
-A detailed guide on how to use SOAR and submit applications is located on our website at:
+A detailed guide on how to use SOAR and submit applications is located on our website at: http://resources.ca.gov/bonds and grants/grant programs/